-The fitness and weight-loss world is FULL of people ready and willing to hand out advice on how to lose weight.
+The fitness and weight-loss world is full of people ready and willing to hand out advice on how to lose weight.
 The catch?
 Most “professionals” have never actually done it!
-If you were going to climb Everest — and needed advice on how to build a plan, would you rather listen to an arm-chair mountain-climbing enthusiast, or a person who had ACTUALLY climbed Everest?
+If you were going to climb Everest and needed advice on how to build a plan, who would you go to?
+Would you rather listen to an arm-chair mountain-climbing enthusiast or a person who had ACTUALLY climbed Everest?

-While the answer seems obvious, the majority of people teaching others how to lose weight professionally have been fit/healthy for most of their lives, have never had to lose a significant amount of weight, and don’t understand the nuances between “healthy eating” and “weight loss eating”.
+While the answer seems obvious, the majority of people teaching others how to lose weight professionally have been fit/healthy for most of their lives; they have never had to lose a significant amount of weight, and don’t understand the nuances between “healthy eating” and “weight loss eating.”
 Most of these people have never had to lose a significant amount of weight.
-(Taking off “a little baby weight”, or losing 30lbs, does NOT qualify someone as a weight loss expert.)
+Taking off a little baby weight or losing 30 pounds does not qualify someone as a weight loss expert.

-Further, “fitness” experts, personal trainers, and others are often unable to comprehend the mental challenges that come with significant weight loss, nor do they understand many of the unique “tricks” you can use to trick your body into burning fat.
-(Tricks that would be meaningless to someone who’s already at their goal weight).
-So while the common advice of, “if you want to lose weight, just eat healthy and exercise” is true — it’s MASSIVELY over-simplified, and ignores 80% of what it actually takes!
+Furthermore, fitness experts, personal trainers, and others are often unable to comprehend the mental challenges that come with significant weight loss, nor do they understand many of the unique tricks you can use to fool your body into burning fat (tricks that would be meaningless to someone who’s already at their goal weight).
+So while the common advice of, “if you want to lose weight, just eat healthily and exercise” is true, it’s MASSIVELY over-simplified, and ignores 80% of what it actually takes!

 The Fat “Experts”